-Individual and group instruction is available, as well as chess clubs that are open to players of all ages along the Peninsula in the Bay Area.
+Individual and group instruction is available, as well as chess clubs that are open to players of all ages.
 Contact Us for more information.

 MY CHILD REALLY ENJOYS CHESS AND I AM INTERESTED IN HIRING A PRIVATE INSTRUCTOR.
 WHAT SHOULD I LOOK FOR IN AN INSTRUCTOR?

 The type of instructor that is best for your child depends on factors such as skill level and personality.
 Keep in mind that an instructor's rating does not necessarily mean he/she will be a good match for your child.
 For beginner-level students, an instructor familiar with youth development, with experience working with youth, and with the ability to teach chess fundamentals is important.
 As the student progresses, he or she will need a more highly skilled instructor.
 If you invite an instructor to work with your child outside of school, it is recommended to ask for proof of fingerprinting/background check.
 This is often called a LiveScan, which an instructor can provide.

 HOW DO PARENTS OF CHESS STUDENTS KNOW THEIR CHILD IS PROGRESSING IN HIS/HER SCHOLASTIC CHESS PROGRAM AND/OR PRIVATE INSTRUCTION?